-The effective tax rate on the gross amount of the foreign dividend is 15% (R30 000,04 / R200 000 × 100).
+The effective tax rate on the gross amount of the foreign dividend is 20% (R39 999,96 / R200 000 × 100).

-(b) Application of the partial exemption to CFCs
+(b) Application of the partial exemption to controlled foreign companies

 Under section 9D(2) a proportionate amount of the net income of a CFC is attributed to the income of residents holding a qualifying interest in the CFC.